New scholarship links Ripon College to Cristo Rey Jesuit High School in Milwaukee

 Cristo Rey Jesuit High School integrates rigorous academics, professional work experiences and spiritual development to empower graduates to succeed in college and life.
 Its innovative work-study program allows students to gain confidence, connect the relevance of their academic coursework to future employment, acquire skills that will benefit their career, and receive unprecedented access to the professional world.

 Andrew Stith, president of Cristo Rey Jesuit High School, said, “Nearly all of our graduates are in the first generation in their families to attend college.
 The Franzen/Cristo Rey Endowed Scholarship gives them an incredible opportunity to pursue their higher education at Ripon College.

 “As our students grow into active, engaged leaders, we want them to understand that the learning they do and the gifts they develop should be in service to and with others in our community.
 Thanks to this generous gift from the Franzens, this value will continue to be nurtured in our graduates who will deepen their search at Ripon for what it means to have a Life Well Lived.”

-Ripon will award the scholarship annually to two or more first-year students who have graduated from Cristo Rey Jesuit High School and demonstrate financial need.
-The scholarship will supplement other financial awards and will cover the full cost of a college education.
+Ripon hopes to award the scholarship annually to two or more first-year students who have graduated from Cristo Rey Jesuit and demonstrate financial need.
+The scholarship will supplement other financial awards with the goal of covering the full cost of a college education.